 - 2.1 Before a Council of Governors meeting can do business there must be a quorum present.
-Except where these rules say otherwise, a quorum is 12 Governors entitled to vote at the meeting, with the majority of Governors from the public constituencies. - 2.2 If no quorum is present within half an hour of the time fixed for the start of the meeting, the meeting shall stand adjourned to the same day in the next week at the same time and place or to such time and place as the Council of Governors determine and notice of the adjourned meeting shall be circulated to members of the Council of Governors.
+Except where these rules say otherwise, a quorum is one third of 12 Governors in post and entitled to vote at the meeting, with the majority of Governors from the public constituencies. - 2.2 If no quorum is present within half an hour of the time fixed for the start of the meeting, the meeting shall stand adjourned to the same day in the next week at the same time and place or to such time and place as the Council of Governors determine and notice of the adjourned meeting shall be circulated to members of the Council of Governors.
 If a quorum is not present within half an hour of the time fixed for the start of the adjourned meeting, the number of Governors present during the meeting is to be a quorum.